 - Climate impact from proposed Kinder Morgan mega-pipeline (Vancouver Observer, 2014)

 A catastrophic oil spill in the Georgia Strait would devastate the marine environment, the coastal economy and BC’s green reputation for decades to come.
-Despite the fact that Kinder Morgan is already shipping tar sands oil through our waters, we don’t have the resources to effectively respond to a conventional oil spill, let alone a diluted bitumen spill.
+Despite the fact that Trans Mountain is already shipping tar sands oil through our waters, we don’t have the resources to effectively respond to a conventional oil spill, let alone a diluted bitumen spill.
 Since even a ‘good’ response to a spill of conventional oil in our region would only recover about 10-20% of the oil, and since there are no known technologies to clean up a diluted bitumen spill, we need to stop spills before the oil hits the water.
-And the best way to do that is to prevent the additional risk that 400 extra tar sands tankers would bring, and say ‘no’ to Kinder Morgan’s expansion plan.
+And the best way to do that is to prevent the additional risk that 400 extra tar sands tankers would bring, and say ‘no’ to Prime Minister Trudeau’s expansion plan.

-According to expert evidence submitted to the NEB review panel in May 2015, a major oil spill along the Kinder Morgan tanker route could:
+According to expert evidence submitted to the NEB review panel in May 2015, a major oil spill along the Trans Mountain tanker route could: